Discover tennis: an introduction to the essential rules

 A game

 If I score one point, I lead 15/0, if I score two I'll lead 30/0, then 40/0.
-So to validate a game, I need to score 4 points, unless my opponent and I are tied at 40/40.
+To validate a game, I must therefore score 4 points, unless my opponent and I are equal at 40/40.

 A set